“I just started college. Do I need a resume already? I’m not going to be looking for a job for a couple of years!”

 Many of the part-time jobs and internships you apply for long before you graduate will ask for a resume.
 It’s an easy way for an employer to see the relevant experience you have.
 If you go to any employer info sessions or career fairs, having a resume handy makes it easy to start networking.

-The resume you may have written in high school a good place to start.
-Look at the experiences that fill it, and think about how you can replace them college-level work, activities, and projects.
+The resume you may have written in high school is a good place to start.
+Look at the experiences that fill it, and think about how you can replace them with college-level work, activities, and projects.
 A good goal is to have a resume by the end of your sophomore year that only has experience from college.

 Here’s the format we recommend for resumes: https://go.illinois.edu/HPRCresume

 - Many U of I career services offices promote this format, so it helps with your branding as a U of Illinois student.
 Employers who have never met someone with your major will see your experience framed in this way and find it familiar.